Environmental Vulnerability Index: Development

 The beginning stages of the Environmental Vulnerability Index (EVI) were developed to be appropriate for Small Island Developing States (SIDs), this theoretical idea at the time was presented by the South Pacific Applied Geoscience Commission (SOPAC) on February 4, 1999.
 The ideas and plans for The Environmental Vulnerability Index were worked on further with the creation of a (EVI) Think Tank that took place from September 7–10, 1999 in Pacific Harbour, Fiji.
 Expanding the (EVI) to other SIDS was aided by a meeting of experts convened in Malta on November 29 – December 3, 1999 by (SOPAC) and the Foundation for International Studies (of the University of Malta's Islands and Small States Institute) with the support of the United Nations Environment Programme (UNEP).

-During the second phase of the development, the Environmental Vulnerability Index (EVI) was tested in five different countries.
+During the second phase of the development, the Environmental Vulnerability Index (EVI) was tested in five countries.
 A workshop was made to expand the application of the Environmental Vulnerability Index to a demonstrative set of countries from around the world.
 The workshop was hosted by UNEP in Geneva, Switzerland on August 27 – August 29, 2001.
 Continuation of work and development on The Environmental Vulnerability Index, lead to a presentation of the first functional results with the Demonstration EVI.